nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 # 2. Quick Start

 1. Ensure you have Java `11` or above installed in your Computer.
-If you don't have it, you can download and install it by clicking here (for [Windows]([url](https://docs.oracle.com/en/java/javase/11/install/installation-jdk-microsoft-windows-platforms.html#:~:text=the%20JDK%20Silently-,Downloading%20the%20JDK%20Installer,patch_windows%2Dx64_bin.exe%20.)) users) or here (for [Mac]([url](https://docs.oracle.com/en/java/javase/11/install/installation-jdk-macos.html)) users).
+If you don't have it, you can download and install from this [link](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html).
+Remember to download the correct version for your Operating System! (e.g. Window or Mac)

 2. Download the latest `powercards.jar` from [here](https://github.com/AY2223S2-CS2103T-W11-3/tp/releases).